General Information

 Figure 2 shows a side view of the main span.

-The truss is made of rectangular hollow sections, the height h ≅ 0.3 m, and the verticals' spacing b ≅ 1 m.
-The diagonals are connected to the verticals, and the inclination angle α ≅ 9°.
+The truss is made of rectangular hollow sections, the height h ≅ 0.3 m, and the verticals' spacing l ≅ 1 m.
+The diagonals are connected to the verticals and have an inclination angle of α ≅ 9°.

 Would there be a structural safety or serviceability problem without the diagonals?